Nagar panchayat: Governance

-Alongside the elected officials, the state government appoints officers to facilitate the administration and functioning of Nagar Panchayats.
-Such as chief executive officer or Secretary, Superintendents, Engineers, Health Inspectors, etc. These officers are appointed based on specific rules and regulations set by the state government.
+Alongside the elected officials, the state government appoints officers to facilitate the administration and functioning of nagar panchayats, such as chief executive officers, secretaries, superintendents, engineers, and health inspectors.
+These officers are appointed based on specific rules and regulations set by the state government.
 The structure and the functions of the nagar panchayat are decided by the state government.

 Each Indian state has its own management directorate for panchayat towns.